 Back when flip phones were still normal, it felt as if my entire graduating class was using BBM over standard texting.
 The iPhone was around and iMessage was first introduced at the time, but the new standard didn’t catch on quite like BBM did just yet.

-Well, I was a bit surprised to learn that BBM lives and is now apart of an entire Enterprise UC platform.
+Well, I was a bit surprised to learn that BBM lives and is now apart of an entire enterprise Unified communications system.
 As I’m always curious to see what’s out there besides Slack, I was very curious to see exactly what BlackBerry is up to here.

 BBM Still Lives